Putting Together a Unique Magical Programme

 The concept being to make sure your set list represents a variety of these effect types, and you’re not repeating your favourites too much.

 This list alone, however, does not ensure variety.
-You could spend an hour doing every single one of those effects using only coins, but your audience would be grinding their teeth by the end of it, antsy for some different objects in play.
+You could spend an hour doing every single one of those effects using only coins, but your audience would be grinding their teeth by the end of it, totally numb to seeing yet another coin trick.

-Ultimately it comes down to creating unique theatrical moments, which means the danger of repetitive action goes deeper than the level of repertoire.
-If I throw a frisbee into the audience to have some random numbers said aloud, it becomes less exciting to later throw a balloon around the crowd to have a card named.
+Ultimately it comes down to creating unique theatrical moments, which means the danger of repetitive action goes beyond the level of different tricks or effects in your repertoire.
+The granular elements must also be unique.
+If I throw a frisbee into the audience to have some random numbers said aloud, it becomes less exciting to later throw a beach ball around the crowd to have a card named.
 Even if the tricks are entirely different, we’ve seen that idea already.

-In the big picture, it really is a lot of work to make every moment of your show unique, fresh, and different.
+It really is a lot of work to make every moment of your show unique, fresh, and different.
 But as a small step all you need to do is make a new choice in that moment.
 Change where you stand.
 Change how you speak.
 Change the picture.
-Do anything… but different.
+Do anything… different.

 Peek At The Pro's Set List

-I’m always curious about other magicians’ set lists.
+I’m always curious about other magicians’ set lists to see how they assemble a unique show.
 What are you actually performing?
 In what order?
 Admittedly this curiosity is largely driven by this feeling that I’m always making it up as I go along, and I assume everybody else has it figured out.

-Fortunately, I can satisfy my curiosity in bulk thanks to the publication of a couple fascinating old books.
+Fortunately, I can satisfy my curiosity into working repertoires, without jumping onto the same wagon as every other magician, thanks to the publication of a couple fascinating old books.
 These collections simply describe the acts of magicians, from the audience perspective.
 What they did, and the order in which they did it.

 Even more fortunately, these books are so old that they are in the public domain, and I can share them with you in their entirety.